1. Education

 • Spring 1872: After supervising work on the Brooklyn Bridge in the caisson under the East River, Washington Roebling came to the surface too quickly and was stricken with "the bends."
 He would be in poor health for years afterward.

-• November 5, 1872: President Ulysses S. Grant is reelected, defeating legendary newspaper editor turned candidate Horace Greeley.
+• November 5, 1872: President Ulysses S. Grant wins a second term in the election of 1872, defeating legendary newspaper editor turned candidate Horace Greeley.

 • November 29, 1872: Horace Greeley, who weeks earlier lost the presidential election, died in New York City.